Experimental quantum channel discrimination using metastable states of a trapped ion

 {\bf Methods.} We develop and implement pulse sequences to perform single-shot (requiring only a single trial) discrimination among three unitary channels using only four oracle queries per trial, based on the QSP-derived protocols in \cite{rossi_quantum_2021}.
 In particular, the three possible unitary rotations for our implementation of PSK are the $\pi$-rotations of the Bloch sphere about different axes shown in \cref{fig:energy_levels}(a): $R(\pi, 0)$, $R(\pi, 2\pi/3)$, or $R(\pi, 4\pi/3)$, where $R(\theta, \phi)$ represents a rotation of angle $\theta$ about the axis $\left(\hat{x} \cos \phi + \hat{y} \sin \phi\right)$.
 This version of the algorithm was developed using numerical optimization of pulse parameters.
 For the case of ASK channel discrimination, the oracle becomes one of the three rotations about the $\hat{x}$ axis shown in \cref{fig:energy_levels}(b): $R(0, 0)$, $R(2\pi/3, 0)$, or $R(4\pi/3, 0)$.
 The ASK processing pulses were found by using \textsc{pyqsp} \cite{chao_finding_2020, martyn_grand_2021} to generate the quantum signal processing phases.
 In each case, the first half of the pulse sequence differentiates between signal angles (the oracle's angle $\phi$ or $\theta$ for PSK or ASK, respectively) $0$ and $\neq 0$, and the second half differentiates signal angles $2\pi/3$ and $4\pi/3$.
 Each half is composed of the unknown signal operator interleaved between the precomputed processing gates.
 This is illustrated as a circuit diagram for the PSK case in \cref{fig:energy_levels}(d).
 The pulse sequence for PSK (shown in a simplified form at the top of \cref{fig:psk_numeric_time_series}) is comprised of 24 laser and rf pulses, and the ASK sequence is comprised of 31 pulses.
 See the Supplemental Material \cite{supplemental_material} for the full pulse sequence parameters.

-Although QSP is traditionally considered in the context of qubits (two-level systems), we have shown the ability to convert the qubit-based ASK algorithm given in \cite{rossi_quantum_2021} to both ASK and PSK algorithms in the six-level $\text{D}_{5/2}$ manifold of $^{40}\text{Ca}^{+}$ by proper consideration of the relevant SU(6) dynamics \cite{cook1979coherent, curtis2010measurement}. \Cref{fig:angle_scan}(a) and (b) show how the response of the QSP algorithm (the population in each output state as a function of the oracle's signal angle $\theta$ or $\phi$) changes when adapting the algorithm from SU(2) to SU(6).
+Although QSP is traditionally considered in the context of qubits (two-level systems), we have shown the ability to convert the qubit-based ASK algorithm given in \cite{rossi_quantum_2021} to both ASK and PSK algorithms in the six-level $\text{D}_{5/2}$ manifold of $^{40}\text{Ca}^{+}$ by proper consideration of the relevant SU(6) dynamics \cite{cook1979coherent, curtis2010measurement}.
+In particular, sequences of rotations that add up to the identity remain the identity, and sequences of rotations that add up to a bit flip operation in SU(2) likewise add up to the SU(6) generalization of a \textsc{not} gate. \Cref{fig:angle_scan}(a) and (b) show how the response of the QSP algorithm (the population in each output state as a function of the oracle's signal angle $\theta$ or $\phi$) changes when adapting the algorithm from SU(2) to SU(6).
 Specifically, the response of each algorithm is the same at the angles of interest ($0$, $2\pi/3$, and $4\pi/3$), but differs at other angles due to the differences in SU(2) and SU(6) dynamics. \Cref{fig:angle_scan}(c) shows the response of the PSK protocol as a function of the phase $\phi$ in the $\text{D}_{5/2}$ manifold, where we observe twice as many peaks as in the ASK protocol [\cref{fig:angle_scan}(b)].
 This is because the algorithm transforms the PSK oracle with phase $\phi$ into an ASK oracle with angle $\theta=2\phi$, leading to an ambiguity when distinguishing even numbers of channels.
 In the Supplemental Material \cite{supplemental_material}, we describe in detail the relationship between SU(2) (qubit) and SU(6) ($\text{D}_{5/2}$ manifold) rotations, the transformation of ASK oracles into PSK oracles, and the resolution of this even-channel-number PSK ambiguity using a single extra oracle query.